Sinakhx/number-slayer/README.md

 ## **Quick Guide**
 - [addCommasToNumber](#addcommastonumber) - seperates a number by every 3 digits
+- [countIntDigits](#countintdigits) - returns the number of digits in the integer part of a number
 - [countWithZeros](#countwithzeros) - returns 1 if the argument is number or truthy
+- [isBigNumber](#isbignumber) - returns true if the argument number out of the bounds of +-Number.MAX_SAFE_INTEGER
 - [isNumber](#isnumber) - returns true if the argument is a real number
 - [modulus](#modulus) - returns the positive remainder of a division
 - [randomInt](#randomint) - returns a random integer between (& including) two numbers
 - [range](#range) - creates a list of numbers from a start to an end with a step
+- [roundThousands](#roundthousands) - rounds a real number to a certain multiple of 10
 - [toPrecision](#toprecision) - rounds a number to a specific number of decimal places
 - [zeroPad](#zeropad) - pads a number with leading or trailing zeros of a specific length
 - ***Binary conversion utils***